-By Sharat Shashi Nayar
+By Sharat Shashi Nayar, Operations Lead

 3.1 trillion USD.
-That’s the IBM’s estimate on the cost of bad quality data in the US alone, in 2016.
+That’s IBM’s estimate on the cost of bad quality data in the US alone, in 2016.

 How do we define good, clean data?

-“Cleaning” refers to the removal of invalid data points from a given data.
+“Cleaning” refers to the removal of invalid data points from the given data.
 The end goal of data cleaning is not just to “clean up” the data off its unwanted elements, but also to bring a structure to the same, for it to be used in the near future in a relevant format.
 Why I say near future is because, a given data, just like all of us, has an expiry date.
 Hence it is of utmost importance that there is always a consistent cyclical process of cleaning reviewing and cleaning up the existing data to keep it up to date.

-“What is the first thought that comes to you mind when you are hungry?”
+“What is the first thought that comes to your mind when you are hungry?”
 20 out of the 20 folks I asked this question to, either mentioned a particular type of food (Pizza, biryani, fried rice, etc) or a Cuisine (Andhra food, Chinese food).
 And the funny thing is, even with all the apps and start-ups out there, almost none did a good job at helping me with a relevant “seek-and-you-shall-find” process on food.
 Most of them just listed and rated restaurants in a particular order, giving less or no information about how good a particular food of a restaurant was.

-Enter dishq, upping the factor by offering personalised recommendations to an individual’s taste palate.
+Enter dishq, upping the factor by offering personalized recommendations to an individual’s taste palate.
 Taste is personal, that’s no secret.
 But dissecting food preferences down to the individual level is complex.
 In addition to taste, food choices are contextual, emotional, and sometimes even irrational.
 We at dishq, build technology that understands all of this and makes smart suggestions.
 And for the tech and the suggestions of the algorithm to function perfectly, the data has to be impeccable.

 A blog on data is never deemed complete unless there is a chart/graph of some kind.
-And a (self explanatory) chart is said to be worth a thousand words, like some anonymous genius once stated.
+And a (self-explanatory) chart is said to be worth a thousand words, like some anonymous genius, once stated.

 Total Quality Management is a process which most companies focused on operations or data (though Sai and Kishan, our Co-Founders, call ours a “Pure Tech Company”) use, to improve and maintain the quality of their internal processes with the focus always on end-consumer satisfaction.
 And these basic seven principles, when diligently implemented and habituated, result in the most surprising advantages.